as a means of education

-The Steel Centre has a goal that every student, including undergraduates, is involved in a research project.
-This hands-on experience coupled with outstanding education quality produces students that have a deeper, more natural understanding of steel construction.
+The hands-on research experience coupled with outstanding education quality produces students that have a deeper, more natural understanding of steel construction.
 Steel Centre students work closely with partners from Alberta's leading companies to identify and solve real problems faced by the steel construction industry.

 Steel structures research at the University of Alberta typically involves both large-scale testing in the I.F.
 Morrison Structural Engineering Laboratory, as well as computer modelling including high-fidelity applications.
 Steel structures research carried out at the University of Alberta has been influential in the development of design codes and standards world-wide.